-The last time I made bagels this thought crossed my mind, "These would be SO good if they were chocolate chip."
+The last time I made Homemade Bagels this thought crossed my mind, “These would be SO good if they were chocolate chip.”
 So I pondered for a while the best way to make that happen.
 What I finally ended up with was not only a recipe for chocolate chip bagels but a slightly improved recipe for homemade bagels altogether.
-I love my other bagel recipe but I'm not 100% happy with the boiling process, which is nessecary for light fluffy bagels on the inside and crispy shell on the outside.
-So this recipe is not only a recipe for Chocolate Chip Bagels, it's in improved recipe for homemade bagels overall.
+I love my other bagel recipe but I’m not 100% happy with the boiling process, which is necessary for light fluffy bagels on the inside and crispy shell on the outside.
+So this recipe is not only a recipe for Chocolate Chip Bagels, it’s an improved recipe for homemade bagels overall.

 What you need: